OCR Deep Learning: How Do You Do It?

 Training your deep learning OCR model on an existing dataset is a good possibility if your task coincides with the issues these datasets were created to solve.
 However, more often than not, an OCR algorithm requires unique training and the introduction of state-of-the-art techniques to fit with the initial business project goals.
 In such cases, it is important to have your own dataset that will be ready to go into the OCR model.

 An OCR training dataset is not just a set of photos of the text that you want to feed into the algorithm.
-It requires processing and annotation (aka labeling) in order to be ready for the OCR task.
+It requires expert processing and data annotation services in order to be ready for the OCR task.
 Yet seldom do businesses possess the necessary resources, whether financial, human, or time, to perform annotation on a professional level without exceeding the budget.
 Outsourcing an OCR annotation project is the most viable option for most businesses who need to take care of their core goals first and foremost.

-Label Your Data is an experienced annotation partner that can provide you with high-quality and timely execution of your OCR labeling project.
+Label Your Data is an experienced data annotation company that can provide you with high-quality and timely execution of your OCR labeling project.
 We are compliant with the security industry standards and norms such as GRPD, CCPA, and PCI DSS.
 With us, you don’t need to worry about the leak or loss of any sensitive data, which may be especially crucial for an OCR project.

 We will help you not only with annotation but also with the collection of the data for your OCR dataset if needed.
 In addition, we would be delighted to further our collaboration by assisting with the model validation to ensure that the data collected and annotated works perfectly with your OCR model and delivers the results that match your expectations.